telerik/blazor-docs/components/chart/drilldown.md

 ---
 title: DrillDown
 page_title: DrillDown
-description: The DrillDown Chart feature allows the users to explore hierarchical data by initially displaying summarized information and to "drill down" into specific categories or data points for more detailed insights.
+description: The DrillDown feature of the Telerik Chart for Blazor allows users to explore hierarchical data by initially displaying summarized information and to drill down into specific categories or data points for more detailed insights.
 slug: chart-drilldown
 tags: telerik,blazor,chart,drill,down,drilldown
 published: true